 Lee Crawford first became involved with the McLeod Foundation in 1986, when his employer, CP&L, donated to the Children’s Miracle Network benefitting the McLeod Children’s Hospital.
 He knew from his early days with CP&L that he wanted to be a part of the McLeod mission to improve the overall health and well-being of the community.
 Thirty-two years later, Lee continues to support McLeod and the Foundation by volunteering his time and energy.

-program for retirees, like Lee, called Duke in Action, where retirees volunteer their time while helping nonprofit organizations that are important to them.
+Duke Energy, formerly CP&L, offers a program for retirees, like Lee, called Duke in Action, where retirees volunteer their time while helping nonprofit organizations that are important to them.
 At the same time, retirees earn matching cash donations from Duke Energy for their volunteer hours that can go to the non-profit of their choice.

 During the past two years, Lee has donated more than 86 hours of his time calling McLeod Health Foundation donors to thank them for their gift.
 “Everyone has a story to tell, and they are often very surprised when I call to say ‘thank you’ and listen to their story of the wonderful care they received while at McLeod Health.”